- Low stock - 9 items left

-This replica is based on an example from Asklepieion, Corinth.
-The breasts are attached to a plaque with holes in it, so it is likely that these offerings were intended to be hung up.
+We based the design of this pair of votive breasts on an example from Asklepieion, Corinth.
+The breasts are attached to a plaque with holes where string or a leather thong could be threaded, suggesting these offerings were likely intended to be hung up.

-There are several different versions of breast votives from the ancient world and they vary greatly in terms of design.
-This is probably due to the fact that individual potters were producing and selling their own versions in different parts of the empire and at different times.
-One thing is clear from the numbers found, they were a popular offering in the Ancient Greek and the Roman world.
+There are several different versions of breast votives from the ancient world, and they vary significantly in terms of design.
+These variations are probably due to individual potters working in different styles, at different times and in different parts of the empire.
+One thing is clear from the numbers found; they were a popular offering in the Ancient Greek and the Roman world.

-Context Votive offerings in the form of human body parts have been found in their thousands across the ancient world.
-These ritual objects were left at healing sanctuaries and religious site as offering to the gods.
+Votive offerings of human body parts have been found in their thousands across the ancient world.
+These ritual objects were left at healing sanctuaries and religious sites as offering to the gods.
 One presumption is that they were left in the hopes of conjuring divine intervention during instances of illness, injury and disease.
-It is also thought that they may have been left as thanks after the event, in order to honour the gods whose intervention was gratefully received.
+It is also thought that they may have been left as thanks after the event to honour the gods whose intervention was gratefully received.

-The effectiveness of these offerings is unknown but the popularity of them as a form of health care is undeniable.
-I personally prefer to rely on the hard working folks of the NHS.
+The effectiveness of these offerings is unknown, but their popularity as a form of health care is undeniable.
+I personally prefer to rely on the hard-working folks of the NHS.